 Scholarship Application and Disbursement Information

-Students must apply by the drop/add deadline of the fall 2019 term (September 23, 2019) to be considered for the 2019-20 academic year scholarship.
+Students must apply by the drop/add deadline of the current term to be considered for the current academic year scholarship.

 Interested students should complete and submit the online application form.